 The worrying must also be severe and intrusive, making it difficult to concentrate and accomplish daily tasks.

 According to the Anxiety and Depression Association of America, generalized anxiety disorder affects around 6.8 million Americans, roughly 3.1 percent of the United States population.
 However, less than 45 percent of people with the disorder are receiving treatment.

 Women are also twice as likely to have generalized anxiety disorder than men, and the disorder commonly occurs alongside major depression.

 When someone is feeling anxious, part of their sympathetic nervous system goes into overdrive.

-This kicks off a cascade of effects throughout the body, such as a racing pulse, sweaty palms, shaky hands and dry mouth (4).
+This kicks off effects throughout the body, such as:

-These symptoms occur because your brain believes you have sensed danger, and it is preparing your body to react to the threat.
+These symptoms occur because your brain believes you’ve sensed danger, and it’s preparing your body to react to the threat.

-Your body shunts blood away from your digestive system and toward your muscles in case you need to run or fight.
-It also increases your heart rate and heightens your senses (
+Your body carries blood away from your digestive system and toward your muscles in case you need to run or fight.
+It also increases your heart rate and heightens your senses.

 While these effects would be helpful in the case of a true threat, they can be debilitating if the fear is all in your head.